What is the Leaky Gut Diet and How Does It Work?

-Start by taking away allergens and other foods that may be causing intestinal inflammation, which may include processed grains, refined oils, dairy products, and any foods with added sugar.
-You should also talk to your doctor about eliminating or replacing any NSAIDs or antibiotics.
+Start by removing allergens and other foods that may be causing intestinal inflammation, which may include processed grains, refined oils, dairy products, and any foods with added sugar.

-The leaky gut diet comprises a diverse range of foods that are easy to digest while actively helping to repair your intestinal lining.
-Some foods you should include in your diet:
+The leaky gut diet comprises a diverse range of foods that are easy to digest while actively helping to support the intestinal lining.
+Some foods you should include in your diet are:

 - Bone broth – Bone broth is a rich source of collagen, proline, and glycine, all of which can help heal intestinal tissue.

 - Fermented vegetables – Along with fiber, fermented vegetables contain acids that can help balance your intestinal pH and gut flora.

 - Coconut – Coconut products contain medium-chain fatty acids that are easier to digest while providing you with healthy fats.